ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 # II.
 Windows Installation guide

-## I.1 Install the requirements
+## II.1 Install the requirements

 * Follow the steps found in this document: [/docs/installation/win.md](https://github.com/ES-TUDelft/robot-interaction-tool/blob/master/docs/installation/win.md)

-## I.2.
+## II.2.
 Launch the Interaction Tool

-Once you finish installing all the requirements, open a command prompt and cd to where you saved the tool:
+Once you finish installing all the requirements, open a command prompt and follow the same steps as **Section I.2** above.

-`$ cd robot-interaction-tool`

-`$ python main.py`

-The user interface should run now, good luck!

 ---

 ## III.
 MAC Installation Guide

-## I.1 Install the requirements
+## III.1 Install the requirements

 * Follow the steps found in this document: [/docs/installation/mac.md](https://github.com/ES-TUDelft/robot-interaction-tool/blob/master/docs/installation/mac.md)

-## I.2.
+## III.2.
 Launch the Interaction Tool

-Once you finish installing all the requirements, open a terminal and cd to where you saved the tool:
+Once you finish installing all the requirements, open a terminal and follow the same steps as **Section I.2** above.

-`$ cd robot-interaction-tool`

-`$ python main.py`

-The user interface should run now, good luck!

 ---